BDE 4.14.0 Production release

 Non-minimal UTF-8 encodings of code points are reported as errors.
 Octets and post-conversion code points in the forbidden ranges are treated as errors and removed (or replaced, if a replacement word is provided).

-WSTRINGS and UTF-16:
+WSTRINGS and UTF-16

-UTF-16 (or UTF-8, for that matter) can be stored in wstrings, but note that the size of a wstring::value_type, also known as a wchar_t word, varies across different platforms -- it is 4 bytes on Solaris, Linux, and Darwin, and 2 bytes on AIX and Windows.
+UTF-16 (or UTF-8, for that matter) can be stored in wstrings, but note that the size of a wstring::value_type, also known as a wchar_t word, varies across different platforms – it is 4 bytes on Solaris, Linux, and Darwin, and 2 bytes on AIX and Windows.
 So a file of wchar_t words written by one platform may not be readable by another.
 Byte order is also a consideration, and a non-host byte order can be handled by using the optional byteOrder argument of these functions.
 Another factor is that, since UTF-16 words all fit in 2 bytes, using wchar_t to store UTF-16 is very wasteful of space on many platforms.

-In this section we show intended use of this component.
+This section illustrates intended use of this component.

-Example 1: Translation to Fixed-Length Buffers:
+Example 1: Translation to Fixed-Length Buffers

 In this example, we will translate a string containing a non-ASCII code point from UTF-16 to UTF-8 and back using fixed-length buffers.